DartRuffian/MineDetectorFixes/docs/README.md

 ### Testing & building

 MDF is built using [HEMTT](https://github.com/BrettMayson/HEMTT).
-There are several build files included in [Tools/](https://github.com/DartRuffian/Mine-Detector-Fixes/tree/main/Tools) to automatically update the mod version when building and releasing.
+There are bat files included in [tools/](https://github.com/DartRuffian/Mine-Detector-Fixes/tree/main/tools) to automatically update the mod version when building and releasing.

+For local testing, `hemtt launch` can be used.

 ## License